FTChinese/superyard-client/README.md

 npm run start
 ```

 It is written in TypeScript and run directly with `ts-node`.

+When using the mocking API, you can login with any username and password you like.

 ## Development server